 Farmed versus Wild Caught

 Wild-caught salmon is usually healthier than farmed salmon.
 Why?
 Farmed salmon usually has about double the saturated fat and calories of wild-caught salmon.
-However, according to the Cleveland Clinic, farmed and wild salmon can both be exposed to water pollutants and chemicals that are not healthy when consumed in large amounts.
+However, depending on where you live, farmed salmon can be easier to find at grocery stores.
+Additionally, it can offer a more competitive price point.

 Types of Salmon

-There are different types of salmon with different flavors and textures.
-You do not have to use the best salmon for these cakes since a flavored binder is added, and the salmon is flaked.
+There are various types of salmon, each with distinct flavors and textures.
+You do not have to use the best salmon for these cakes, as a flavored binder is added, and the salmon is flaked.
 Here are some salmon varieties to choose from.
-You might have to ask about the species of wild-caught salmon because they may be labeled simply as wild-caught at food stores.
+You may need to inquire about the species of wild-caught salmon, as they may be labeled simply as ‘wild-caught’ at food stores.

 - King Salmon (Chinook) – This is the best-tasting salmon, the most expensive, and a prized catch when fishing.
-It is one of the rarest of all salmons.
+It is one of the rarest of all salmon.

-- Sockeye (Red) – A flavorful salmon good for grilling, Sockeye has very red flesh.
-However, some people argue that because of its heightened flavor, it has a fishy taste.
+- Sockeye (Red) – A flavorful salmon good for grilling, Sockeye is known for its very red flesh.
+However, some people argue that its heightened flavor gives it a fishy taste.

-- Coho – This salmon is leaner than king salmon with a mild flavor.
+- Coho – This type of salmon is leaner than king salmon, with a mild flavor.
 Although delicious, it does not taste as buttery as King Salmon.

 - Pink – This soft fish is most suited for canning.